dlinssen/sunbather/wiki/glossary.md

 <br>

 - #### Stellar SED handling
-When running _cloupy_, the spectral energy distribution (SED) of the host star has to be available to _Cloudy_, which looks for it in its _/c17.02/data/SED/_ folder.
+When running _sunbather_, the spectral energy distribution (SED) of the host star has to be available to _Cloudy_, which looks for it in its _/c17.02/data/SED/_ folder.
 Therefore, every SED you want to use has be **copied to that folder, and requires a specific format**: the first column must be wavelengths in units of Å and the second column must be the the $\lambda F_{\lambda} = \nu F_{\nu}$ flux **at a distance of 1 AU** in units of erg s-1 cm-2.
 Additionally, on the first line, after the first flux value, the following keywords must appear: "units angstrom nuFnu".
 An example SED file in this format can be found in */examples/materials/eps_Eri_binned.spec*.
-Even though _Cloudy_ in principle supports other units, _cloupy_ doesn't, so please stick to the units as described.
+Even though _Cloudy_ in principle supports other units, _sunbather_ doesn't, so please stick to the units as described.